vcz-fr/Website/resume.md

 ## The Resume

-Thank you for the time you have spent discovering this website.
-Did you know that it only uses HTML and CSS?
-That is correct, no JavaScript.
+Thank you for the time you spent discovering this website.
+This website is statically generated and only contains trace amounts of JavaScript for your browsing pleasure.
 It is open source, hosted and delivered by [Cloudflare](https://www.cloudflare.com/){:rel="nofollow"}
 and uses [Jekyll](https://jekyllrb.com/){:rel="nofollow"} to generate content.

-If you want to leave with something, here are my generic resumes.
+And if you insist on leaving with something here are my generic resumes.
 Don't forget to send me a message!

 </div>